 The enterprise automation problem

-There has been an explosion in the growth of modern SaaS, micro-services, IOT, AI and ML technologies.
+There has been an explosion in the growth of modern SaaS, micro-services, IOT, Artificial Intelligence and Machine Learning technologies.
 There has never been a more exciting time in this space.
 Similarly, there’s lots of excitement on the business side to drive digital transformation and become like Amazon, Netflix or Google through smarter revenue operations to drive growth, operational excellence, customer and employee experiences, and innovative business models.
 Automation falls on very fertile ground on both, revenue and experience, sides of the equation.

-Unfortunately, after a few initial lighthouse projects or low-hanging automations, business transformation and automation feels stuck for many businesses and there remains a fast growing backlog of ideas that remain unfulfilled.
+Unfortunately, after a few initial lighthouse projects or low-hanging automations, business transformation and the automation of tasks feels stuck for many businesses and there remains a fast growing backlog of ideas that remain unfulfilled.

 Additionally, the exponential increase in applications and devices has resulted in an outbreak in complexity, splintered data and a diversity of use cases.
 There is a real need to harness all of these apps and achieve a more integrated state of automation and a more unified foundation of data.